On the lattices of exact and weakly exact structures: Lattice structures

-We know by \cite[Theorem 5.3]{BHLR} that the class of exact structures on an additive category $\Ex(\A)$ forms a lattice.
-In order to study the properties of this lattice, we show that it is isomorphic to the lattice of closed additive sub-bifunctors of $\Ext^{1}_{\A}(-,-)$ defined in Section \ref{section:subfunctors}. \begin{theorem}\cite[5.1, 5.3, 5.4]{BHLR} Let $\A$ be an additive category.
-The poset $\Ex({\A})$ of exact structures $\E$ on $\A$ forms a bounded complete lattice under the following operations: \begin{enumerate} \item The partial order is given by containment $\E' \subseteq \E$ \item The meet $\wedge$ is defined by $ \E \wedge \E' = \E \cap \E' $ \item the join $\vee_E$ is defined by
+We recall from \cite{BHLR} that the class of exact structures on an additive category $\Ex(\A)$ forms a lattice under the following operations: \begin{enumerate} \item The partial order is given by containment $\E' \subseteq \E$ \item The meet $\wedge$ is defined by $ \E \wedge \E' = \E \cap \E' $ \item the join $\vee_E$ is defined by